 Interesting Facts

-How to take part
+How to Take Part

-When is German Language Day celebrated in 2022?
+When is German Language Day in 2025?

 German Language Day is observed on the second Saturday of September each year.